Rotator Cuff Tear Desloge, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Desloge, MO

-Whether your rotator cuff tear is the result of an injury or of degeneration over time, you won’t be able to entirely enjoy your life as you should until you get treatment from knowledgeable and caring physical and occupational therapists who can safely and effectively guide you as you heal.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we design a tailored plan for you based on evidence and your individual needs.
+Whether your rotator cuff tear is the result of an injury or of wear and tear over time, you won’t be able to entirely enjoy your life as you should until you get treatment from knowledgeable and caring physical and occupational therapists who can safely and successfully guide you in your recovery.
+Every rotator cuff tear is different, and at Axes Physical Therapy we design a tailored plan for you based on evidence and your individual needs.
 As your physical therapist, we work hard to help you recover your movement health and help you heal from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team as you leave.
-Contact us today by choosing the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Contact us today by choosing the location closest to you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered